Libellula depressa

-Libellula depressa, the broad-bodied chaser or broad-bodied darter, is one of the most common dragonflies in Europe and central Asia.
+Libellula depressa, the broad-bodied chaser is one of the most common dragonflies in Europe and central Asia.
 It is very distinctive with a very broad flattened abdomen, four wing patches and, in the male, the abdomen becomes pruinose blue.

 Identification

 This insect is around 39–48 mm in length, with both the male and the female having a broad, flattened abdomen which is brown with yellow patches down the sides.
 In the male, the abdomen develops a blue pruinosity that covers the brown colour.
 Both fore and hind wings have a dark patch at the base.
 Both the male and female have broad antehumeral stripes.
 The average wingspan is approximately 70 mm.
-L. depressa is very distinctive and should not be confused with any other dragonflies in the region.
+L. depressa is very distinctive and is not easily confused with any other dragonflies in the region.